kubac89/WGU-MSDA/README.md

 This repository contains the projects I completed during the Master of Data Analytics degree program at Western Governors University.
-This functions both as a demonstration of my work for prospective employers.
+It serves as a demonstration of my work for prospective employers.